 The arts and teachings of Taiwanese teachers and from the schools in Hong Kong were vital in assisting Damo with piecing together some of the lost internal mechanics from within the arts he had studied in China.

 There were two main areas of study for Damo in South East Asia: The first of these was Buddhism from within the Theravada and Mahayana lines.
 The second was the internal art of Nei Gong which (in general) had been preserved to a higher degree in South East Asia than in its country of origin, China.

 Damo spent many years using Thailand has his home base.
 Here, he studied in temples and monasteries, staying for protracted periods of time within Buddhist communities as well as continuing his studies of the martial arts in other parts of the country.

 In Malaysia, Bali and other parts of Asia, the arts of Nei Gong and Qi Gong were being practiced to a very high degree and so Damo continues to travel through these regions of the world and continue his studies in the healing and spiritual arts.
-In this part of the world, the esoteric and the mundane meet one another so that the bridge between the possible and the super-normal may be crossed by those who delve deep enough into the arts depths.
+In this part of the world, the esoteric and the mundane meet one another so that the bridge between the possible and the super-normal may be crossed by those who delve deep enough into depths of the arts.

-The tradition of Chinese Chan is also well-preserved in places such as Malaysia and so a great deal of effort has been spent unearthing authentic masters of ‘mind’ in the jungles and city’s of this country.
+The tradition of Chinese Chan is also well-preserved in places such as Malaysia and so a great deal of effort has been spent unearthing authentic masters of ‘mind’ in the jungles and cities of this country.